Jack000/Expose/readme.md

 ### Flags

 	expose -d
-	expose -p

 The -d flag enables draft mode, where only a single low resolution is encoded.
 This can be used for a quick preview or for layout purposes.

-The -p flag enables progressive mode, where HTML files are not generated if they already exist.
-This saves time if you're just adding a new gallery instead of updating old ones.

 Generated images and videos are not overwritten, to do a completely clean build delete the existing _site directory first.